-Vanessa Redgrave Fast Facts
+Vanessa Redgrave Fast Facts | CNN

 February 21, 2010 - Is presented with the Academy Fellowship at the British Academy of Film and Television Arts (BAFTA) awards by Prince William.

-Spring 2010 - Both siblings die, brother, Corin, after a short illness and sister, Lynn, of breast cancer.
+Spring 2010 - Both of her siblings die, brother, Corin, after a short illness and sister, Lynn, of breast cancer.

 November 2012 - Directs the play “A World I Loved: The Story of an Arab Woman.”